 The image below shows a WireGuard full tunnel VPN (configured on pfSense).
 The AllowedIPs section is listed as 0.0.0.0/0, which will route all traffic over the VPN tunnel.

-When comparing split tunneling vs. full tunneling, you really have to determine the environments and which option makes more sense.
+When comparing split tunneling vs full tunneling, you really have to determine exactly what you’re trying to accomplish with this VPN tunnel.

-For example, in an enterprise environment where there might be VoIP calls, a split-tunnel VPN makes more sense as you might have performance issues with a full-tunnel VPN.
+For example, in an enterprise environment where there might be VoIP calls, a split-tunnel VPN makes more sense, as you might have performance issues with a full-tunnel VPN (as VoIP can be sensitive to network performance).

-Overall, the requirements determine if a split tunnel or full tunnel VPN should be used, but most people will be happy with a split tunnel VPN if accessing devices using the VPN is the only goal.
+Overall, the requirements you have should determine if a split tunnel or full tunnel VPN should be used, but most people will be happy with a split tunnel VPN if accessing devices using the VPN is the only goal.

 Split/Full Tunnel VPN Example

-The screenshot shows an example of the network flow differences between a split tunnel vs. full tunnel VPN.
+This shows an example of the network flow differences between a split tunnel vs full tunnel VPN.
 Notice how all traffic is routed over the VPN when connected to a full tunnel VPN.

 Conclusion & Final Thoughts: Which VPN Type to Use?